oric-software/OricExplorer/README.md

 * there are disabled (commented) lines with hard-coded paths (see lines 24, 121, 124, 138, 142,157, 200)

-Therefore, until the installation scripts are fully tested and ironed out, the the recommended packaging method so far is to build the project under Visual Studio and then ZIP the full contents of the **OricExplorer\bin\Release** directory.
+Therefore, until the installation scripts are fully tested and ironed out, the recommended packaging method so far is to build the project under Visual Studio and then ZIP the full contents of the **OricExplorer\bin\Release** directory.
 The resulting ZIP should be copied to the "**dist**" directory and its name should include details about the version and build date.

 The generated ZIP file can then be used as a distributable file: for installing Oric Explorer, users will simply need to extract the contents of the ZIP to a suitable location.